Swift Tales 2

 Collaboration

-But they’re not my only customers.
+But not my only customers.
 I also serve the Brand team.
 Brand must sign off on all of my work, which I honestly love.
 Not just because they’re awesome people, but also because designers and engineers alike want our stuff to look and feel excellent across the Times.

 The way I see it, my role as a design/eng hybrid is to convince Brand and Engineering that they want the same things.
 And my role as an accessibility subject matter expert is to build something that works for everyone.

-In the case of context menu, however, little compromise could be had.
+In the case of Context Menu, however, little compromise could be had.

 Prototypes

-Okay, maybe I’m a tad clairvoyant.
+Maybe I’m a tad clairvoyant.
 I knew Brand would prefer a fully custom popover menu.
 (I did too.)

-An example of z index on the web (left) and in SwiftUI (right) with the same parent/child relationships.
+An example of z index on the web (left) and in SwiftUI (right) with the same parent child relationships.
 SwiftUI does not override the parent.

 Through this experience, I helped develop a philosophy the TPL team now tries to stick to:

-- Test how much can be customized and review with the Brand team (and create a prototype)
+2. Test how much can be customized and review with the Brand team (and create a prototype)

-- Either agree on visual design compromises and lean toward SwiftUI conventions or communicate the time and cost of going fully custom (and create many more prototypes)
+4. Either agree on visual design compromises and lean toward SwiftUI conventions or communicate the time and cost of going fully custom (and create many more prototypes)

-As you can tell, I love prototypes.
+I love prototypes.

 I created an example of a SwiftUI Menu and discovered that the only detail we could adjust were optional icons next to the text (which, after reviewing with Brand, we hoped to avoid using anyway).